 Using this method sets the tone for your sales script, allowing you to put the focus where it belongs.

+The first sentence of your sales script should be a clear introduction of yourself and your company.
+Your next sentence needs to explain—in a way that your prospect will immediately relate to—how you solve business problems.
 This one-sentence description isn’t a sales pitch of your product or company: it’s a 100% benefits-focused sentence that describes what you help your customers do or achieve.
+For example:

-“What we do in one sentence is help small hospitality businesses to grow their online presence and 10x their social selling powers.”
+“We help small hospitality businesses grow their online presence and amplify their social selling powers by about 10x.”

 “Does this sound interesting to you in general?”